-The Division of Science and Mathematics
+The School of Science and Mathematics

 A student completing the college-wide core curriculum along with eighteen additional hours from one of the programs of study listed below will be granted an Associate in Science Degree.
-He/she is then prepared to transfer to a senior institution as a junior.
+He/she is then prepared to transfer to an institution offering the junior and senior courses in the major.
 A student desiring to transfer to an institution outside the University System of Georgia or desiring a major in a science not listed can, with the approval of the advisor, obtain an Associate of Science Degree by selecting eighteen hours of appropriate courses from the areas listed below.